-When a child is given a yellow slip, this will be recorded electronically on a Behaviour Log, using Google Docs, by an Assistant Headteacher.
+When a child is given a yellow slip, this will be recorded electronically on a Behaviour Log, using Google Docs, by a member of XSLT.
 The Behaviour Log is accessible to teachers, Leaders of Learning, Assistant & Deputy Head Teacher, Headteacher for monitoring purposes.

 When a child receives a 'Yellow Slip' it will be fully investigated by the Assistant Headteacher or other members of SLT, including whether the Positive Behaviour Policy was consistently and fairly applied.
+A yellow slip can be given at lunchtime, as can a Rainbow Sticker reward.
 In the event that the Yellow Slip is warranted, the following procedure will take place: